The inverse Kalman filter: Introduction

 Computational challenges remain for high-dimensional state space models and scenarios where the KF cannot be directly applied, such as the dependent structure shown in Fig. \ref{fig:generalized_latent_factors}(b), where each observation $y_i$ can be associated with multiple latent states.
 This interaction structure, introduced in Section \ref{sec:application_particle}, is common in physical models, including molecular dynamics simulation \cite{rapaport2004art}.
 A way to overcome these challenges is to efficiently compute $\bmbold\Sigma\mathbold u$ for any $N$-dimensional vector $\mathbold u$ and utilize optimization methods such as conjugate gradient algorithms for computing predictive distributions \cite{hestenes1952methods}.
 This strategy has been used to approximate the maximum likelihood estimator of parameters in Gaussian processes \cite{stein2013stochastic,majumder2022kryging}.
 Yet, each conjugate gradient iteration requires matrix-vector multiplication, which involves $\mathcal O(N^2)$ operations and storage, making it prohibitive for large $N$.

 To address this issue, we introduce the \textit{inverse Kalman filter} (IKF), which computes $\mathbold L\mathbold u$ and $\mathbold L^T\mathbold u$ with $\mathcal O(q^3N)$ operations without approximation, where $\mathbold L$ is the Cholesky factor of any $N \times N$ DLM-induced covariance $\bmbold \Sigma$ and $\mathbold u$ is an $N$-dimensional vector.
 The complexity is significantly smaller than $\mathcal O(N^2)$ in direct computation.
-The dimension of the latent states $q$ does not exceed 3 in our applications, including commonly used models such as twice differentiable Gaussian processes with Mat{\'e}rn covariance in (\ref{equ:matern_5_2}), often used as default in Gaussian process models.
+The dimension of the latent states $q$ does not exceed 3 in our applications, and this choice includes many commonly used models such as twice differentiable Gaussian processes with Mat{\'e}rn covariance in (\ref{equ:matern_5_2}), often assumed as default in Gaussian process models.

 The IKF algorithm can be extended to accelerate matrix multiplication and inversion, a key computational bottleneck in practice.
 We integrate the IKF into the conjugate gradient algorithm to scalably compute predictive distributions of observations with a general covariance structure: